Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Spreading, compacting, shaping, and protecting rapid strength concrete must conform to specified requirements.

-- Ensure the contractor samples and fabricates beam specimens to determine modulus of rupture at opening age and 3 days, which are used for contract acceptance and payment determination.
+- Verify that the contractor samples and fabricates beam specimens to determine modulus of rupture at opening age and 3 days, which are used for contract acceptance and payment determination.
 The modulus of rupture value is determined under California Test 524, “Flexural Strength of Rapid Strength Concrete,” by testing three beam specimens for each age.
 No single test represents more than that day’s production or 130 cubic yards, whichever is less.
 Split samples for Caltrans’ 3 days modulus of rupture testing.

-- Ensure that rapid strength concrete surface is finished in accordance with specification requirements.
+- Verify that rapid strength concrete surface is finished in accordance with specification requirements.
 Inspect final texturing of concrete pavement for compliance with coefficient of friction requirements.
 Schedule coefficient of friction testing on questionable areas.
 Where friction requirements have not been met, the contractor must groove or grind the pavement in accordance with Section 42, “Groove and Grind Concrete,” of the Standard Specifications.

 Suggested levels of inspection for typical existing concrete pavement repair work activities are: